What Is Multiple System Atrophy (MSA)?

 The first signs you may notice are:

-- Slow movement, stiffness, and tremors (uncontrolled, repetitive movements)
+Slow movement, stiffness, and tremors (uncontrolled, repeated movements)

 There are two types of MSA.
 Your doctor will tell you which one you have based on your major symptoms.